shenwei356/LexicMap/docs/content/tutorials/search.md

 LexicMap's searching speed is related to many factors:
 - **The number of similar sequences in the index/database**.
 More genome hits cost more time, e.g., 16S rRNA gene.
+- **The I/O performance and load**.
+LexicMap is I/O bound, because seeds matching (serial access) and extracting candidate subsequences for alignment (random access) require a large number of file readings in parallel.
 - **Similarity between query and subject sequences**.
-Alignment of diverse sequences is slower than that of highly similar sequences.
+Alignment of diverse sequences is slightly slower than that of highly similar sequences.
 - **The length of query sequence**.
 Longer queries run with more time.
-- **The I/O performance and load**.
-LexicMap is I/O bound, because seeds matching and extracting candidate subsequences for alignment require a large number of file readings in parallel.
 - **CPU frequency and the number of threads**.
 Faster CPUs and more threads cost less time.

 Here are some tips to improve the search speed.

+- **Returning less results**
+    - Bigger `-p/--seed-min-prefix` (default 15) and `-P/--seed-min-single-prefix` (default 17)
+      increase the search speed at the cost of decreased sensitivity for distant matches (similarity < 90%).
+      Don't worry if you only search highly similar matches.
+    - Setting `-n/--top-n-genomes` to keep top N genome matches for a query (0 for all) in chaining phase.
+      For queries with a large number of genome hits, a resonable value such as 1000 would reduce the computation time.
+    - **Note that**: alignment result filtering is performed in the final phase, so stricter filtering criteria, including `-q/--min-qcov-per-hsp`, `-Q/--min-qcov-per-genome`, and `-i/--align-min-match-pident`, do not significantly accelerate the search speed.
+Hence, you can search with default parameters and then filter the result with tools like `awk` or `csvtk`.
 - **Increasing the concurrency number**
     - Make sure that the value of `-j/--threads` (default: all available CPUs) is ≥ than the number of seed chunk file (default: all available CPUs in the indexing step), which can be found in `info.toml` file, e.g,